JvPeek/vtech-midi/README.md

 This project implements a MIDI controller using an ESP32-S3, PlatformIO, and the Adafruit TinyUSB library.
+It features a highly responsive and reliable design, ensuring smooth MIDI performance.

 This specific implementation is designed for a **Winnie the Pooh learning laptop MIDI controller**.